-17. Are there restrictions on outsourcing services and/or operational resilience requirements relating to the business?
+18. Are there restrictions on outsourcing services, third party risk management and/or operational resilience requirements relating to the business?

 Any outsourcing of services by insurers must comply with the broad range of insurance laws and regulations that apply to insurers, including with respect to cyber security, data privacy and protection, maintenance of books and records, and contracts with insurance producers.